Ancurio/mkxp/README.md

 mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
 Playback has been tested and should work reasonably well with all RTP assets.

+You can use this public domain soundfont: [GMGSx.sf2](https://www.dropbox.com/s/qxdvoxxcexsvn43/GMGSx.sf2?dl=0)

 Known issues with midi playback:

 * Some songs' instruments become mute after looping